Protecting your privacy

-G-MW is required to comply with the Information Privacy Act 2000 and is bound by the Information Privacy Principles set out in that Act.
+GMW is required to comply with the Privacy and Data Protection Act 2014 and is bound by the Information Privacy Principles set out in that Act.
 It may also be required to comply with other laws relating to the protection of personal information.
-For example, if G-MW collects health information it is required to comply with the Health Privacy Principles set out in the Health Records Act 2001.
+For example, if GMW collects health information it is required to comply with the Health Privacy Principles set out in the Health Records Act 2001.

 Why do we collect personal information?

 To enable us to fulfil our responsibilities as a statutory water corporation we need to collect personal information about our customers, our employees, our contractors and service providers and their employees and about other individuals with whom we deal in the course of performing our functions.